feketegerg/finance-pipeline-public/README.md

 # finance-pipeline-public

-Personal finance data pipeline infrastructure — a modern, Docker-based data stack that ingests bank transactions, transforms them through a medallion architecture, and serves analytics via a BI dashboard.
+Personal finance data pipeline — a modern, Docker-based data stack that ingests bank transactions, transforms them through a medallion architecture, and serves analytics via a BI dashboard.
 Designed for personal use with future ML integration in mind.

 > This repository contains the **pipeline layer**.
 > The infrastructure (Docker Compose, PostgreSQL init, Airflow/Superset config) lives in the companion repo: [`finance-infra-public`](../finance-infra-public).